Landforms of Glacier

 Cirque (or Corrie)

-Layers of snow in the process of compaction and recrystallization are called firn.
+Snow layers in compaction and recrystallization process are called firn.

-Sometimes the deepest parts of these hollows are occupied by accumulated-water, to form Corrie Lake (or Tarn).
+Often, accumulated-water fills the deepest sections of these hollows, creating Corrie Lake (or Tarn).

 Such a valley is relatively straight, has a flat floor and vertical sides.